 All FDA approved contraceptive methods, including sterilization, and counseling are covered.
-When you use an in-network provider and the most cost effective option (e.g., generic instead of brand name), you will not have to pay for the contraception.
+When you use an in-network provider and the most cost effective option (e.g., generic instead of brand name), you will not have to pay for contraception.
 If there is not an in-network provider within a reasonable distance who can provide timely, cost-effective contraceptive services to you, ask the Health Navigator team for help.
 We may prior authorize services at no cost sharing with an out-of-network provider.
 If your provider determines the cost effective contraception is medically inadvisable for you, we will cover an alternative that they prescribe.
 Over the counter contraceptives are covered under the Pharmacy benefit (section 7.6).
+Contraceptives do not need to be prior authorized and you do not have to try step therapy.
+Surgery to reverse a vasectomy or tubal ligation is not covered.